aineon/velvet-goldmine/README.md

     - *I want to recieve a confirmation of my order*
     - *I want to be able to checkout securely*
     - *I want to be able to contact the store*
+    - *I want confirmation that my message has been received*
     - *I want the option to sign up for a newsletter*
     - *I want confirmation that I have signed up for the newsletter*
     - *I want the option to unsubscribe from the newsletter*